Viewing archives for Old Members & Friends

 8.45am Holy Communion in Chapel

-Please note that this event coincides with Meeting Minds, the University-wide alumni weekend, this year.
-Do look out for interesting sessions at the Maths Institute and at colleges and departments across Oxford from 20-22 September.
-Registration for Meeting Minds will open in late June.
+Please note that this event coincides with Meeting Minds, the University-wide alumni weekend.
+Do look out for interesting sessions at the Maths Institute and at colleges and departments across Oxford from 19-21 September.
+Registration for Meeting Minds usually opens in June.

 Contact